 Why does this work when voicemail does not?

 An SMS works for a different reason.
-It signals two things immediately: “I know you called” and “I haven't forgotten you.”
+It signals two things immediately: “I know you called” and “I have not forgotten you.”
 That acknowledgement changes the dynamic.
-The caller stops shopping around because they feel they're already in a conversation.
-The psychology here is the same reason live chat on websites consistently outperforms contact forms — immediate acknowledgement creates a sense of relationship before the conversation has even started.
+The caller stops shopping around because they feel they are already in a conversation.
+The psychology here is the same reason live chat on websites consistently outperforms contact forms.
+Immediate acknowledgement creates a sense of relationship before the conversation has even started.

 In 2026, with Google AI Overviews reducing website clicks for many informational searches, more people are calling directly without visiting your site first.
-Those callers are already decided — they're calling to book or to get a quote.
+Those callers are already decided.
+They are calling to book or to get a quote.
 Losing one to voicemail is more costly now than it was two years ago.

 The message formula: under 160 characters, personal tone, direct question